jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 ## Why do you need to pass a pointer to the Unmarshal function?
 1. To make it work faster and efficient
-2. So it can update the value on memory *CORRECT*
+2. So it can update the value on memory
 3. To prevent errors

 > **2:** Otherwise, it would not be able to update the given value.
 It's because, every value in Go is passed by value.
 So a function can only change the copy, not the original value.
 However, through a pointer, a function can change the original value.